UpperCod/tfolder/README.md

 ![tfolder](https://res.cloudinary.com/dz0i8dmpt/image/upload/v1580658927/github/tfolder/carbon_1.png)

-This package is a CLI, which allows you to copy the contents of a directory A to a directory B, with the great difference that tempalte-folder allows you to manipulate the content to be copied as you generate the reading, this with the idea that the generation is dynamic, eg:
+With tfolder you can copy the contents of a directory A to B with the advantage that the directory name and content of the files are processed by mustache, this with the idea of creating directories as a template,eg:

 ```bash
 tfolder ./a ./b --data {"name":"custom-name"}